vzhomeexperiments/lazytrade/cran-comments.md

 Status: OK
 R version 4.0.2 (2020-06-22)

-There were no ERRORs or WARNINGs or NOTES
+There were no ERRORs or WARNINGs

+There is a Note:
+'Unable to verify current time'

 ## Downstream dependencies
 R version 3.6.3 (2020-02-29)